 How to Group Tabs Under a Master Tab in Excel (2 Ways)

-In this Excel tutorial, you will learn how to group tabs under a master tab in Excel.
+In this tutorial, we will group tabs under a master tab in Excel using hyperlinks and VBA.

 In the master sheet provided below, the sales records of each employee are conveniently linked to their respective names in column B. By simply clicking on an employee’s name, you will be directed to their individual sales record sheet.